Health-Devices-Research-Group/Posture-and-Fall-Detection-System-Using-3D-Motion-Sensors/README.md

 **RUN INSTRUCTIONS: (WINDOWS)**
 1- Download the Kinect SDK 2.0 as per the official website https://www.microsoft.com/en-ca/download/details.aspx?id=44561
 2- Download Visual studio 2015 and open the solution skeletonTracking/skeletonTracking.sln then run the code.
 3- Run main.py with Python3.

+Link to our Labs http://health-devices.eecs.uottawa.ca/ and http://carg.site.uottawa.ca/